The WHO Framework Convention on Tobacco Control (FCTC)

-Action on Smoking and Health has been instrumental in the success of the global tobacco control treaty by supporting and serving as the secretariat for the Framework Convention Alliance (FCA), a unique confederation of civil society organizations that includes more than 350 organizations from more than 100 countries.
-The FCA has been widely recognized by governments, non-governmental organizations and the World Health Organization (WHO) for its vital role in shaping the Framework Convention on Tobacco Control (FCTC).
+Action on Smoking and Health has been instrumental in the success of the global tobacco control treaty by supporting and serving as the secretariat for the Framework Convention Alliance (FCA) from 2000 – 2015.
+The FCA is a unique confederation of civil society organizations that includes more than 350 organizations from more than 100 countries.
+The FCA has been widely recognized by governments, non-governmental organizations and the World Health Organization (WHO) for its vital role in shaping and implementing the Framework Convention on Tobacco Control (FCTC).

 ONE BILLION DEATHS: According to the World Health Organization (WHO), that is the number of tobacco-related deaths the world can expect to see in the 21st century.
 650 million of the one billion haven’t even been born yet and the majority of these deaths will be in poor countries.

 - Tobacco kills up to half of its users.

 - Tobacco kills nearly six million people each year, including 600,000 nonsmokers who are dying because of their exposure to second-hand smoke.

 - Unless urgent action is taken, the annual death toll could rise to more than eight million by 2030.

 The tobacco epidemic has been spreading globally through many complex factors with cross-border effects, including trade liberalization; direct foreign investment; global marketing; transnational tobacco advertising; promotion and sponsorship; and the international movement of contraband and counterfeit cigarettes.

 Faced with increasing regulation and greater awareness of smoking-related health risks in many high income countries, the tobacco industry is searching for more markets in low income countries.

 The tobacco epidemic is a global problem requiring a global solution.